rafa-acioly/boleto-api/README.md

 }
 ```

-Installing the API
+API Installation
 -----------------

-To install the API's executable, it is only necessary to compile the application  and configure the necessary environment variables.
+For installation of the executable it's only necessary environment variables configured and the compiled application.

 Edit file $HOME/.bashrc.sh
 ```